How to Calculate Your EBITDA

 This method requires you to start at the bottom line of your net income or income statement.
 You can calculate your net income by subtracting your expenses from your total revenue, including the cost of goods sold, interest, and tax payments.

-Next, you should add back in the interest and tax line items.
-Moreover, you should also add in your depreciation and amortization expense based on your cash flow statement.
+Next, you should add back the interest and tax line items.
+Based on your cash flow statement, you should also add in your depreciation and amortization expenses.

 • EBITDA = Operating Profit + Depreciation + Amortization